Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/relationships/parents.rst

 .. figure:: /images/TU-3DViewEditorHeader-ObjectMenu-Parent-BoneParenting.jpg

-   Figure 34 - 3 pictures of Armatures with 4 Bones,
-   with the 2nd bone being the Bone Parent of the Child Object Cube.
+   Figure 34 - three pictures of Armatures with four Bones, with the 2nd bone being the Bone Parent of the Child Object Cube.
    The Cube is only transformed if the 1st or 2nd bones are.
    Notice altering the 3rd and 4th bones has no effect on the Cone.